 Anti-inflammatory medications - salicylates

-Low levels of folic acid have been linked to anemia, heart disease, and birth defects.Vitamin C (Ascorbic Acid)
+Low levels of folic acid have been linked to anemia, heart disease, birth defects, and colon cancer.
+Symptoms may include fatigue, mouth sores, swollen tongue, and poor growth.Vitamin C (Ascorbic Acid)

 Ames BN.
 Micronutrient deficiencies: A major cause of DNA damage.
 Ann NY Acad Sci.
 2000;889:87-106.